 Please note that solo travellers wishing to stay in a single-occupancy tent are required to pay a single supplement of £1,090.

-Talk to one of our specialists for further details on our Kenya Photographic Safaris with Steve Winter and Ami Vitale.
+Talk to one of our specialists for further details on our Kenya Photographic Safari with Steve Winter.